gniglia/react-node-technical-assignment/README_UPDATES.md

 - Integrated with existing user management system for consistency
 - Added modal dialog for adding new clients with form validation

-**Screenshot**: The Clients page shows a clean interface with search functionality and a prominent "Add Client" button.

 ### Client Edit Feature

 **Feature**: Added edit functionality for existing clients.